 What is the McAfee virus pop-up scam?

-The McAfee virus pop-up scam is a notification that disguises itself as a legit message from the antivirus software so you may click on it and give up important personal information.
-It usually tells people that their antivirus subscription has ended and they have to renew it as soon as possible, otherwise their device will remain unprotected.
+The McAfee virus pop-up scam is a notification that disguises itself as a legit message from the antivirus software provider.
+Its main goal is that you click on it and give up important personal information or download malicious files.

-An example of a fake McAfee pop-up.
-(Source: trendmicro.com)
+An example of a fake McAfee pop-up

 The notification may also ask you to call the scammers behind it or download a free software, both of which will result in you compromising confidential information.

 Note that McAfee itself is a legitimate antivirus software and receiving notifications from it isn’t a cause for concern.
-It’s the pop-ups and notifications that use the McAfee logo you should watch out for.
+It’s the fake pop-ups and notifications that use the McAfee logo you should watch out for.

 One of the easiest ways to remove the fake McAfee pop-up for good is to use an antivirus such as TotalAV.